just-the-docs/just-the-docs/peopleops/LOCATIONS.md

 **Purpose**

-To make any location-specific information about our Vancouver and Davao teams easily accessible.
+To make any location-specific information about our Vancouver and Philippines teams easily accessible.

 **Scope**